AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Route**: The complete path traversed by the stream, including the source, sink, and all intermediary switches.
 - **Periodicity**: The frequency at which frames are generated.
 Periodicities are randomly assigned from a predefined set in the `T_period` array within the `generate_network_system.m` script.
 You can customize the stream periodicities by modifying this array.
 - **Payload Size**: The size of each data frame (default: `100 Bytes`).
 This can be changed by editing the `payload` variable in `generate_network_system.m`.
 Note that the total frame size includes additional header overhead from the UDP and Ethernet layers.
+- **Minimum Possible E2E latency:** The E2E latency for each stream over the route caclulcated considering only propagation, processing and transmission delays but no queuing delays.
+- **Deadline:** Each stream has a deadline constraint, set equal to the stream periodicity for simplicity.
+However, given the TAS simulated frameworks, the E2E latency is always equal to the minimum E2E latency or bounded based on analytical models.
+For further insights, refer to [1] and [2].

 💡 **Note:** Each stream operates independently, and frame timing is defined relative to the macrotick unit used in the simulation.